CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 #### Providing links to papers & articles

-Most models are fully described in terms of research papers, articles and other reference documents.
+Most models are fully described in terms of research papers, articles, and other reference documents.
 In those cases, they should be provided as `externalReferences` under the `component`.

 ###### Example: "Qwen Technical Report"

-This shows how the Qwen research team disclosed comprehensive details about the Qwen model's design, training, implementation and evaluation as a formal research paper in the the Cornell University's arXiv scholarly article distribution service.
+This shows how the Qwen research team disclosed comprehensive details about the Qwen model's design, training, implementation, and evaluation as a formal research paper in Cornell University's arXiv scholarly article distribution service.

 ```json
 {